 In 2010, NFL player Isaiah Mustafa starred in Old Spice’s “The Man Your Man Could Smell Like” campaign.
 You might remember it: Standing in front of a running shower with nothing but a towel on, Mustafa tells female viewers, “Hello, ladies.
 Look at your man, now back to me.
 Now back at your man, now back to me.
 Sadly, he isn’t me.”
 He goes on to suggest that if men switch to Old Spice, they can smell like him.

 In 2001, the book “Fast Food Nation: The Dark Side of the All-American Meal” came out — and it didn’t have that many nice things to say about fast food giant McDonald’s.
-In a New York Times book review, Rob Walker wrote, “The aim of his book … is to force [the author’s] readers to stop and consider the consequences of McDonald’s and its ilk having become inescapable features of the American (and, increasingly, global) landscape — to contemplate ‘the dark side of the all-American meal.”
+Rob Walker wrote in a New York Times book review, “The aim of [author Eric Schlosser’s] book … is to force his readers to stop and consider the consequences of McDonald’s and its likes having become inescapable features of the American (and, increasingly, global) landscape — to contemplate ‘the dark side of the all-American meal.'”